RudraxDave/Gene_Disease_Association_Prediction_with_GAT/README.md

 ## Results

 The performance of the models is evaluated using metrics such as AUC-ROC, F1 Score, Precision, and Recall.
 Results are provided for datasets with and without additional node features.
-Both GraphSAGE and GAT models show improved performance when additional node features are considered.
+GraphSAGE and GAT models improve performance when additional node features are considered.
 GAT consistently outperforms GraphSAGE and the baseline models, especially when utilizing PPI data.

 ### Results (w/o additional node features)